cosmodesi/cosmoprimo/README.md

 ## Documentation

-Documentation is hosted on Read the Docs, [pypescript docs](https://cosmoprimo.readthedocs.io/).
+Documentation is hosted on Read the Docs, [cosmoprimo docs](https://cosmoprimo.readthedocs.io/).

 # Requirements